Howie Mandel: Television and film career

 Mandel came to national attention in the United States during a six-year run on St. Elsewhere, starting in 1982 and playing the role of Dr. Wayne Fiscus, opposite Ed Flanders and Norman Lloyd.
 He also appeared on a week's worth of episodes of the short-lived NBC game show Match Game-Hollywood Squares Hour in March 1984.
-While working as Dr. Fiscus and continuing to work as a comedian, Mandel also did movies, including providing the voice of Gizmo in the 1984 hit Gremlins and its 1990 sequel, Gremlins 2: The New Batch.
-In 1985, Mandel made a cameo in the Michael J. Fox directed short "The Iceman Hummeth," which was subsequently broadcast on Late Night with David Letterman in November 1985.
+While working as Dr. Fiscus and continuing to work as a comedian, Mandel also worked in films, including providing the voice of Gizmo in the 1984 hit Gremlins and its 1990 sequel, Gremlins 2: The New Batch.
+In 1985, Mandel made a cameo in the Michael J. Fox directed short "The Iceman Hummeth", which was subsequently broadcast on Late Night with David Letterman in November 1985.
 In 1986, he starred in A Fine Mess alongside Ted Danson.
 He performed his stand-up comedy act in several cities (the Watusi Tour), which was followed by his Watusi music video in 1987.
 For the first two seasons of Muppet Babies, he voiced Bunsen Honeydew, Animal, and Skeeter.
 He starred alongside Amy Steel in the 1987 comedy film Walk Like a Man.
 He was also "Maurice" in the 1989 movie Little Monsters.
 In 1990, he starred in the short-lived sitcom Good Grief on Fox.
 He was also the creator and executive producer of the Emmy-nominated children's animated series Bobby's World (1990–1998) to which he supplied the voices of the title character and his father.
 Bobby's World ran for seven seasons on Fox and was later syndicated.